What is BK Virus Infection?

 Leflunomide is an antiviral drug with immunosuppressant properties that is often administered to kidney transplant patients with BK infection.

 Drugs like cidofovir, another antiviral drug and fluoroquinolones are also used for the treatment of BK virus.

 Bladder irrigation is a continuous or intermittent flow of a saline or medicated solution passed through the bladder to wash out unwanted substances from the bladder.
-This procedure is used to wash out any viral growth in the bladder in case of BK virus infection.
+Sometimes this procedure may be used to wash out any viral growth in the bladder in case of BK virus infection.

-The presence of BK virus in the body is not usually harmful and the person can remain asymptomatic for life.
-However, if the patient has to undergo a kidney transplant
+In otherwise healthy people the presence of BK virus in the body is usually not harmful and the person can remain symptom-free for life.
+However, if the patient undergoes a

 - Prevention of BK virus infection involves identifying the disease with BKV diagnostic tests.

-- Before going for an organ transplant it is essential to undergo tests to detect BK virus and its related virus called JC virus.
+- Before going for an organ transplant it may be necessary to undergo tests to detect BK virus.

-- Post-transplantation patients must also be assessed for the presence of virus.
-Allograft biopsies can help in the detection of the virus.
+- After-transplantation presence of virus will need to be re-assured.
+Allograft biopsies can help in the detection of BK virus.

-- Immunosuppressive therapy must be given with care keeping in mind the possibility of presence of the BK virus in the patientís blood and kidneys.
+- Immunosuppressive therapy must be given with care keeping in mind the possibility of presence of the BK virus in the patient’s blood and kidneys.